diethardsteiner/diethardsteiner.github.io/_posts/2016-05-02-PDI-Data-Services.md

 date: 2016-05-02
 categories: PDI
 tags: PDI, Docker
-published: false
+published: true
 ---

-Questions to Edwin:

-- MetaStore: Where can I find a documentation for this? / Based on which reference did you create the files?

 Some time ago I started writing on a blog post about **Pentaho Data Services**, but then never came around to finish it.
-A few weeks ago **Edwin Weber** (of PDI Data Vault fame) gave a presentation on this particular topic at Pentaho Netherlands?
-Meetup.
-I kindly asked him to send me the slides and discovered that he had made quite some interesting findings, some of which I will describe below, mainly for the reason that information on Pentaho Data Services in the Community Edition seems to be extremely scarce.
+A few weeks ago **Edwin Weber** (of PDI Data Vault fame) gave a presentation on this particular topic at the Pentaho Netherlands Meetup.
+I kindly asked him to send me the slides and discovered that he had made quite some interesting findings, some of which I will describe below.

 # Setting up the Dev Environment

+We will quickly spin up some Docker Containers for MySQL and MongoDB as well as install PDI and Teiid locally.

 ## Docker Containers

 ### MySQL

+Let's get a Docker Percona container running first.
+This assumes you have **Docker** installed on your machine:

 [Docker Percona MySQL](https://hub.docker.com/_/percona/)